Home » Symptoms » Dog Symptoms A-Z » Lameness Shifting

 Basics and possible causes

-Growth disorders in young dogs, such as panosteitis, can also cause shifting leg lameness.
-This disease is characterized by inflammation of the long bones and mainly affects large breeds in the growth phase.
+Growth disorders in young dogs, such as panostitis, can also cause shifting leg lameness.
+This condition is characterized by inflammatory conditions of the long tubular bones and mainly affects large-breed dogs during the growth phase.

-Another possible cause of shifting leg lameness is injuries that can result from overuse or sudden trauma.
+Another possible reason for shifting leg lameness is injuries caused by overuse or sudden traumas.
 These can lead to microfractures or tendon and ligament injuries that alternately affect different limbs.

 Typical accompanying symptoms